Lateral Unicondylar Knee Replacement – often underestimated

 the lateral sled prosthesis for valgus gonarthrosis

-The disease of the knee joint due to wear (gonarthrosis) is a widespread cause of pain, movement restrictions and reduced quality of life – especially in older people, but increasingly also in active middle‑aged patients.
-When conservative therapies (such as physiotherapy, injections, weight reduction, orthopedic aids) have reached their limits, the option of knee prosthesis comes into view.
+The disease of the knee joint caused by wear (gonarthrosis) is a widespread cause of pain, movement restrictions, and reduced quality of life – especially in older individuals, but increasingly also in active middle‑aged patients.
+When conservative therapies (such as physiotherapy, injections, weight reduction, orthopedic aids) have reached their limits, the option of a knee prosthesis comes into view.

 In this article we examine why the lateral sled prosthesis is often underestimated, how it works, who it is suitable for, what risks exist, and what to consider when selecting the surgeon.